towynlin/jruby.github.com/www/gsoc.markdown

 and let us know what project you have in mind.
 When the call for GSoC proposals opens, submit your idea!

-GSoC will be open for student proposals on March 25th (US time).
+GSoC will be open for student proposals on March 25th (US time) and closes on April 6.
+NOTE: Proposals can be edited after submission, so don't be afraid to submit early.
+We'll discuss them with you and help you improve the proposal up until the deadline.

 To apply, visit the the [JRuby GSoC Page](http://www.google-melange.com/gsoc/org/google/gsoc2012/jruby).
 If you don't have a GSoC profile, there's a big *Register* link to create one.